tangyi970517/TreeKEM.js/README.md

 Function `add(t: Tree, l: Leaf; h: Leaf?) -> Tree`:
 01. if there is no "removed" leaf in `t` then undefined
-    > This branch means the generic add operation is infeasible, and concrete tree data structure must give their own implementation for the add operation at least in this case.
+    > This branch means the generic add operation is infeasible, and a concrete tree data structure must give its own implementation for the add operation at least in this case.
 01. if `h ≠ null` then let `r` be an arbitrary (say, leftmost) closest "removed" leaf to `h`
 01. else let `r` be an arbitrary (say, random) "removed" leaf in `t`
 01. return `replace(r, l)`